hexaxsoftwares/houx.js/README.md

 A naming option used to define a name for the widget, to be used  for  the widget when  no optional naming argument  is provided.

-Useful expecially, during the resolving process of the widget and helps Hexax in being more specific during debuging and error handlin.
+Useful expecially, during the resolving process of the widget and helps Houx in being more specific during debuging and error handlin.

 6. ##### `styleClass`